 (Disclosure: Some of the links below may be affiliate links)

-Of course, you do not need to have the same steps as me of course.
+Of course, you do not need to follow the same steps as me.
+You should probably not have the same steps.
 Every people can have different things to do based on the way they are investing or based on their situation.

-Once I receive my salary, the first of my routine step I do is to pay my monthly bills for next month.
+Once I receive my salary, the first of my personal finance routine steps I do is to pay my monthly bills for next month.

 Why am I doing this first?

 For the simple reason that I want to know how much I have left for next month.
 And I want to know how much money I can invest this month.
 I do not believe in the “Pay Yourself First” philosophy.
 It does not make any sense.
 If you save as much as you can, there will be something left to pay yourself.
 Pay yourself first simply make you complacent thinking you cannot save more.

 I always keep about two months of monthly expenses in my emergency fund.
 My emergency fund holds about 10’000 CHF.

 I directly keep my emergency fund into my checking account.
 If you have access to high-interest savings accounts, you should use them instead.
 But in Switzerland, we do not get any interest in bank accounts.

 So, once I have paid my monthly bills, I am checking how much I can move to my broker.
 I always keep about 10’000 CHF in my checking account.
 I invest everything higher than that.

 Once I know how much I can move, I directly move it.
 I do a bank transfer from my checking account to my broker account.
 It generally takes one working day for the money to arrive at Interactive Brokers.
 After I receive the money on my broker account, I directly invest it.
 For instance, I can invest all the money in my VT ETF.